Not many colleges in Iowa offer Anthropology as a program. Just 4 to be precise.

 Students with an Anthropology degree earn a starting salary of about $35,433 and a mid-career salary of around $61,437.
 Check out the best Anthropology colleges within the state.

 Next you'll find the very best colleges and universities in Iowa for studying Anthropology.
 Our ranking methodology includes only Iowa colleges and universities and evaluates them determined by aspects like graduate salaries, student to teacher ratio, and more.

 Grinnell College is a wonderful choice for students pursuing an Anthropology degree.
 Anthropology majors from Grinnell College earn a boost of around 4.3% over the typical income of anthropology majors.
 Grinnell, Iowa presents a quaint small-town feeling for young people to learn in.

 It's hard to find a better school than University of Iowa if you want to study Anthropology.
-In addition to its bachelor's programs, University of Iowa offers graduate degrees in Anthropology.
+University of Iowa anthropology students make 1.9% more than the typical anthropology student.
 The location in a big urban center is wonderful for young people seeking ample prospects for networking, experience, and discovery.